jmeistrich/tailwindcss-react-native-next/README.md

-This is a test repo to track down a bug: https://github.com/marklawlor/tailwindcss-react-native/issues/25
+This is a test repo to track down bugs in https://github.com/marklawlor/tailwindcss-react-native/